 ➋ Nature and Wildlife

 A garden has traditionally been a place for nature to thrive, not for a layer of concrete and artificial elements to dominate.
 If sustainability is a priority, your garden space should be designed around preserving microhabitats for wildlife to flourish.
+If you feel intimidated to try to create this on your own you can always call a professional Encino garden care for help or a company near you.

 Creating and nourishing a sustainable ecosystem is perhaps the most eco-friendly approach you could adopt for your outdoor space and it will be more attractive for you to admire.
 Your entire garden doesn’t have to be designed solely to accommodate wildlife, but ensuring there is a balance between man-made and natural elements is a good idea.